chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Fix not implemented after creating failing test.", "PROJECT NOTE": "Update addOrUpdateImportForModuleSymbol in PyAllExportUtil.kt to compute dotted relative module path from target to source.", "NEW INSTRUCTION": "WHEN failing reproduction test confirms bug THEN implement fix in target module before rerunning all tests"
 }

+[2025-12-23 10:33] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "edit tests,add debug logs",
+    "MISSING STEPS": "review special instructions",
+    "BOTTLENECK": "Ignored the constraint to leave tests unchanged and over-modified output formatting.", "PROJECT NOTE": "Only add a trailing comma when skip is present; do not alter non-skip lists.", "NEW INSTRUCTION": "WHEN special instructions constrain test changes THEN avoid editing tests; modify implementation only"
+}